Cosmological principle: Implications

-Since the 1990s, observations have shown that, if one assumes the cosmological principle, then around 68% of the mass–energy density of the universe can be attributed to dark energy, which led to the development of the ΛCDM model.
+Since the 1990s, observations assuming the cosmological principle have concluded that around 68% of the mass–energy density of the universe can be attributed to dark energy, which led to the development of the ΛCDM model.

 Observations show that more distant galaxies are closer together and have lower content of chemical elements heavier than lithium.
-Applying the cosmological principle, this suggests that heavier elements were not created in the Big Bang but were produced by nucleosynthesis in giant stars and expelled across a series of supernovae explosions and new star formation from the supernovae remnants, which means heavier elements would accumulate over time.
-Another observation is that the furthest galaxies (earlier time) are often more fragmentary, interacting and unusually shaped than local galaxies (recent time), suggesting evolution in galaxy structure as well.
+Applying the cosmological principle, this suggests that heavier elements were not created in the Big Bang but were produced by nucleosynthesis in giant stars and expelled via a series of supernovae and new star formation from the supernova remnants, which means heavier elements would accumulate over time.
+Another observation is that the farthest galaxies (earlier time) are often more fragmentary, interacting and unusually shaped than local galaxies (recent time), suggesting evolution in galaxy structure as well.

-A related implication of the cosmological principle is that the largest discrete structures in the universe are in mechanical equilibrium.
-Homogeneity and isotropy of matter at the largest scales would suggest that the largest discrete structures are parts of a single indiscrete form, like the crumbs which make up the interior of a cake.
+A related implication of the cosmological principle is that the largest discrete structures in the universe should be in mechanical equilibrium.
+Homogeneity and isotropy of matter at the largest scales would suggest that the largest discrete structures are parts of a single non-discrete form, like the crumbs which make up the interior of a cake.
 At extreme cosmological distances, the property of mechanical equilibrium in surfaces lateral to the line of sight can be empirically tested; however, under the assumption of the cosmological principle, it cannot be detected parallel to the line of sight (see timeline of the universe).

 Cosmologists agree that in accordance with observations of distant galaxies, a universe must be non-static if it follows the cosmological principle.
 In 1923, Alexander Friedmann set out a variant of Albert Einstein's equations of general relativity that describe the dynamics of a homogeneous isotropic universe.
 Independently, Georges Lemaître derived in 1927 the equations of an expanding universe from the General Relativity equations.
-Thus, a non-static universe is also implied, independent of observations of distant galaxies, as the result of applying the cosmological principle to general relativity.
+Thus, a non-static universe is also implied, independent of observations of distant galaxies, as a result of applying the cosmological principle to general relativity.